sun123111/SingleFrameCorrection/README.md

 # SingleFrameCorrection
-The C++ implementation of “The C++ implementation of Orthophoto Maps.”.
+The C++ implementation of “Orthophoto Maps.”.